© Claudio Fasoli and claudiofasoli.com 2014

 prominent musicians, he achieved popularity in the '70s playing with PERIGEO QUINTET, among whose other

 overseas, and with it Fasoli gained considerable experience both as soloist and composer.
-When the group

-Holland, Palle Danielsson, Bobo Stenson, Tony Oxley, Bill Elgart, Mick Goodrick etc. He introduced his own
+Schoof, Palle Danielsson, Bobo Stenson, Tony Oxley, Bill Elgart, Mick Goodrick etc. He introduced his own

 compositions in concerts and festivals around the world, creating also a remarkable discography.
 In addition